joshuaedo/ecommerce-engine/README.md

 &#9745; Deploy on vercel and test on mobile

+&#9745; Sort product and category queries (especially getAllProducts)

+&#9744; Enhance data consistency and optimization in feature mutations

 &#9744; Add better error messages/toasts to category, product and shop settings-forms

-&#9744; .trim() name and other relevant properties during feature creation and update

-&#9745; Sort product and category queries (especially getAllProducts)

 &#9744; Add forgot password feature?